tiepdotme/jpmacmanus.me/index.md

 title: Home
 ---

-# About me
+# About Me

-I'm a second year student at the University of Bristol, studying *Mathematics and Computer Science*.
+I'm a second year student at the University of Bristol, studying Mathematics and Computer Science.
 I plan to graduate after 3 years and move straight into a Masters studying the Mathematical Sciences, before continuing on to hopefully complete a PhD in Mathematics and break into academia.

-My key academic interests are *algebra*, *combinatorics*, as well as *algorithm theory*.
-I am also a keen programmer in *Haskell*, *Java* and occasionally also *C*.
+My key academic interests are algebra, combinatorics, as well as algorithm theory.
+I am also a keen programmer in Haskell, Java and occasionally also C.

 # Current Projects